-- No customer must be able to access the premises directly from:
+• No customer must be able to access the premises directly from a casino, an Adult Gaming Centre or a betting premises, other than a track.

-- A casino

-- An adult gaming centre

-- A betting premises, other than a track.

-4. Location
+4 Location

-4.1 This Licensing Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
-In accordance with the Gambling Commission's Guidance to Licensing Authorities, the Licensing Authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
+4.1 The Authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives can.
+In accordance with the Gambling Commission's Guidance to Licensing Authorities, the Authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
 Due regard will be given the Local Risk Assessment that will be required where appropriate as referred to in Section 4 of Part A of this Policy.